 RICHARD A. MAROKO

-During his almost 20 years with HTC, Mr. Maroko has distinguished himself as a fierce advocate for workers.
-He has negotiated hundreds of ground-breaking labor contracts, including bargaining the union's master contract, valued at over $2.5 Billion per year.
-Mr. Maroko also directs the union’s operations in New Jersey, where HTC recently tripled its membership and won the first ever state-wide master contract in the hotel industry.
+During his 20 years with the Hotel and Gaming Trades Council, Rich has distinguished himself as a fierce negotiator and advocate for workers.
+He has negotiated hundreds of collective bargaining agreements with major hotel and casino chains, including as lead counsel in bargaining the Union’s master NYC contract, valued at over 2.5 billion dollars per year.
+Over the past several years, he has overseen the union’s explosive growth in NJ and upstate NY, where the Hotel and Gaming Trades Council doubled the number of union hotels and won the first ever statewide master contract in the hotel industry.

 Rich was intimately involved in the Union’s expansion into the gaming industry, including the organizing of virtually all the operators in New York State and the negotiation of collective bargaining contracts with each of them.
 He has also played a key role in overseeing the union’s political and legislative program, which has been successful in numerous policy initiatives benefiting hospitality workers on the state and municipal levels.

 President Maroko took the helm at HTC at an exceptionally challenging time for the Union’s members, as the hospitality industry reeled from the effects of the COVID-19 pandemic.
 As a result of his recent efforts, furloughed workers at HTC-represented facilities received over half a billion dollars in supplemental pay and continued healthcare during the pandemic-caused shutdown.
 He also crafted strict safety protocols designed to keep workers and guests safe at facilities that remain open, and successfully secured agreements across New York’s and New Jersey’s hospitality industry to codify those protocols.